wyntau/angular-ios-alertview/README.md

 0. `iosAlertViewProvider.set`, set global option in you configBlock.
 1. `iosAlertView.AlertView`, base of other methods

-    - params: string or object. when string, option.text is set.
+    - params: string or object. when string, option[defaultOption] is set.
     - return: promise

 2. `iosAlertView.alert`

-    - params: string or object. when string, option.text is set.
+    - params: string or object. when string, option[defaultOption] is set.
     - return: promise

     promise will be resoved when user click button

 3. `iosAlertView.confirm`

-    - params: string or object. when string, option.text is set.
+    - params: string or object. when string, option[defaultOption] is set.
     - return: promise

     promise will be resolved when user click OK button, or be rejected when user click Cancel button

 4. `iosAlertView.prompt`

-    - params: string or object. when string, option.text is set.
+    - params: string or object. when string, option[defaultOption] is set.
     - return: promise

     promise will be resolved with `inputValue` when user click OK button, or be rejected when user click Cancel button.

 5. `iosAlertView.remind`

-    - params: string or object. when string, option.text is set.
+    - params: string or object. when string, option[defaultOption] is set.
     - return: promise

     promise will be resolved when `showTimes` later